cgcardona/cgcardona.github.com/_posts/2013-03-07-personal-heroes.md

 ## Intro

-We all have heroes&emdash;people we look up.
+We all have heroes.
+People we look up.
 People who we draw inspiration from.

 They might be people whose work we admire.
 Or perhaps an artist or musician who